wp-plugins/nelio-ab-testing/readme.txt

 Get everything you need from within your WordPress dashboard, where you'll benefit from a lovely, integrated, and familiar user experience.
-Since we designed the tool specifically for WordPress, you will have complete control on what you test: pages, posts, themes, titles… and many more that will be available in future releases!
+Since we designed the tool specifically for WordPress, you will have complete control on what you test: pages, posts, themes, titles... and many more that will be available in future releases!

+**Version 3.0** is the first big update of Nelio A/B Testing since we first launched it.
+It uses a new user interface that is faster and easier to use.
+It also includes many efficiency and stability improvements.

 **Note** Please keep in mind that [you will need an account](http://wp-abtesting.com/subscription-plans/) to use our plugin (the